Free Initial Assessment

 Inheritance and Tax Planning Solicitors

-Taxes are one certainty in life, and they apply in death too.
-Our solicitors can help you with estate and tax planning so you can maximise your loved one’s inheritance.
+Taxes are one certainty in life, and they unfortunately apply in death, too.
+Our inheritance tax planning solicitors can help you with estate and tax planning so you can maximise your loved one’s inheritance.

 Call us 0808 304 7471

 Planning ahead allows you to set out who should inherit what assets from your estate.
-Our solicitors can help you to think through your plans and their financial impact.
-Our aim is to ensure that your loved ones are cared for when you can no longer do so.
+Our wills and probate solicitors can help you to think through your plans and their financial impact.
+We aim to ensure that your loved ones are cared for when you can no longer do so.

-Although thinking about life after your death may be difficult, it is simply taking care of your family.
+Although thinking about life after your death may be difficult, it’s important to ensure your loved ones are looked after.
 Planning your estate allows you to consider IHT reliefs and exemptions and to manage your assets in the most tax-efficient way.

-Without a Will, the rules of intestacy apply, which can mean a greater inheritance tax bill.
+Without a will, the rules of intestacy apply, which can mean a greater inheritance tax bill.
 For example, under the law, a spouse or civil partner does not pay inheritance tax on assets left to them.
-However, without a Will in place, children may receive a greater share of the assets.
-Children are liable for IHT, so the tax bill is increased.
+However, without a will in place, children may receive a greater share of the assets as children are liable for IHT and their tax bill is higher.
 This could reduce the children’s inheritance in the long run as the total assets are reduced.

 Get in touch